AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 #### Methods

-The following methods allow navigating the chart:
+Use the following methods to navigate the chart:

 * {api:anychart.charts.Graph#zoomIn}zoomIn(){api} to zoom in
 * {api:anychart.charts.Graph#zoomOut}zoomOut(){api} to zoom out